 Ref.
-Activity Frequency 1 formally define its roles and responsibilities with respect to risk management in its charter/ terms of Reference As required 2 meet on a regular basis; Quarterly 3 review and recommend for the approval of the Municipal Manager, the risk appetite framework; As required 4 review and recommend for the approval of the Municipal Manager, the risk appetite statement; As required 5 review and recommend for the approval of the Municipal Manager, the risk management policy; As required 6 review and recommend for the approval of the Municipal Manager, the risk management strategy; As required 7 review and recommend for the approval of the Municipal Manager, the risk management operational plan; Annually 8 review and recommend for the approval of the Municipal Manager, the fraud prevention plan and strategy; As required 9 arrange for top risks to be formally re-evaluated; Annually 10 advise council on how to improve management of the municipalities risks; Annually 11 review risk management progress; Quarterly 12 Provide a timely and useful ERM report to the Municipal Manager and Audit and Performance Committee.
+Activity Frequency 1 formally define its roles and responsibilities with respect to risk management in its charter/ terms of reference As required 2 meet on a regular basis; 3 review and recommend for the approval of the Municipal Manager, the risk appetite framework; 4 review and recommend for the approval of the Municipal Manager, the risk appetite statement; 5 review and recommend for the approval of the Municipal Manager, the risk management policy; As required 6 review and recommend for the approval of the Municipal Manager, the risk management strategy; As required 7 review and recommend for the approval of the Municipal Manager, the risk management operational plan; Annually 8 review and recommend for the approval of the Municipal Manager, the fraud prevention plan and strategy; As required 9 review and recommend for the approval of the Municipal Manager, the combined assurance policy framework; 10 review and recommend for the approval of the Municipal Manager, the business continuity model As required 11 arrange for top risks to be formally re-evaluated; Annually 12 advise council on how to improve management of the municipalities risks; Annually 13 review risk management progress; Quarterly 14 Provide a timely and useful ERM report to the Municipal Manager and Audit and Performance Committee.
 The report should contain the state of ERM within the municipality accompanied by recommendations i.e. the key strategic risks facing the municipality (All extreme and high inherent risk exposures); the key operational risks per directorate/department; Any risk developments (changes) / incidents / losses; and recommendations to address any deficiencies identified.
-Quarterly 13 measure and understand the municipality's overall exposure to IT risks and ensure that proper processes are in place; Quarterly 14 review the risk registers/ dashboard at each meeting and update the register's contents to reflect any changes without formally reassessing the risks; and Quarterly 15 Provide guidance to the Municipal Manager, Internal Audit & Risk Management Unit and other relevant risk management stakeholders on how to manage risks to an acceptable level.
+Quarterly 15 measure and understand the municipality's overall exposure to IT risks and ensure that proper processes are in place; Quarterly 16 review the risk registers/ dashboard at each meeting and update the register's contents to reflect any changes without formally reassessing the risks; and 17 Provide guidance to the Municipal Manager, Internal Audit & Risk Management Unit and other relevant risk management stakeholders on how to manage risks to an acceptable level.
 On-going